Your-Source/hope-of-the-nations/plugins/Drupal/hotn/README.md

 # Hope of the Nations

-Module to show a list of childeren, child detail and sponsor a Child.
+Module to show a list of children, child detail and sponsor a Child.

 Path of Hope of the Nations list is /hopeofthenations